BrandonJohnGrenier/pattern-microstructure/README.md

 </dependency>
 ```

-Valex exposes a ValidationService API that can be used to explicitly trigger validation, as well as a @Valid annotation that can be used to perform validation declaratively.
+Valex exposes a ValidationService API that can be used to explicitly trigger validation, as well as @Valid annotations that can be used to perform validation declaratively.
 You can wire these services up into your Spring app using the following configuration:

 ```java
 import javax.validation.Validator;